 - Loyalty – As families weather the ups and downs of life together and are responsible for each other’s safety, well-being, and support.
 It stands to reason that families across all cultures the value of loyalty.
 In some cultures, family loyalty comes with fewer rules and expectations.
 In other cultures, family loyalty is considered as the cornerstone value for having a successful family.

 What is the role of family in the society?

-Being an active participant in family life as a member of a nuclear family gives family members a sense of mutual protection and safety within the nuclear family unit.
 The practice of instilling family values applies to the American family, and other family systems worldwide.
 To learn more about the imortance of family time, family values, and family systems research periodicals like the Journal of Family Psychology (published by the American Psychiatric Association are excellent resources to use.

 How do you teach children values?

 When we are young, we initially adopt the set of values given to us by families and the nostalgia that comes along with it.
 Our primary values are learned as we watch how our primary caregivers and relatives engage with us, each other, and others outside of those we engage with in everyday family life.
 In this case, it is critical to recognize the importance of family values and personal values that are both consciously and unconsciously passed down to our children.